OW-VISCapTor: Abstractors for Open-World Video Instance Segmentation and Captioning: Additional Qualitative Analysis

-In Tab.~\ref{tab:ovis} and Tab.~\ref{tab:abl_burst} of the main paper, we demonstrate the effectiveness of using the contrastive loss $\mathcal{L}_\mathrm{cont}$ (discussed in Sec.~\ref{sec:app:contloss}) for object detection.
+\textbf{Contrastive loss to suppress overlapping predictions.} In Tab.~\ref{tab:abl_burst} of the main paper and in Tab.~\ref{tab:ovis}, we demonstrate the effectiveness of using the contrastive loss $\mathcal{L}_\mathrm{cont}$ (discussed in Sec.~\ref{sec:app:contloss}) for object detection.
 This loss encourages that object queries differ from each other, among others by suppressing highly overlapping predictions.
 We highlight this in Fig.~\ref{fig:qual_append_contrastive}.
 The left image shows a frame from the OVIS~\cite{ovis} dataset.
 The top-right and bottom-right images show a few predictions from our network trained without (top) and trained with (bottom) the contrastive loss.
 The repetitive predictions for the top-right image are highlighted with red and cyan boxes.
 The contrastive loss helps in removing these repetitions.